 In addition, some questions will request a written response.
 Please refrain from including any personally identifiable information in your answers.
 This will ensure that your identity remains anonymous and your personal information is protected.

 Your responses will not impact your TRS membership or benefits in any way.
 In other words, you will not be rewarded for your participation in this survey.
-You have the right to end your participation at any time without penalty.
+You have the right to end your participation at any time.

 This survey will not inform any changes to TRS policies or member benefits.
 Rather, your data will be used to identify potential improvements to the website.
 In addition, anonymous open-ended responses might be included in future presentations and correspondence about the member experience.

 If you wish to proceed, please move forward to the next page to begin the survey.

+Response option: “I consent”

 Demographics